 Instead of engaging with simultaneity like Léger and Delaunay, Picabia like Duchamp became more absorbed by Bergson's concept of memory as an enduring sensation amidst the flux of modern life, as well as Henri Poincaré's notion of psycho-physical space arising from body stimuli and Pierre Janet's theory of a new psychology of time.
 Drawing upon the sadistically erotic fusion of organic fleshy forms and machine-pistons resonant in Duchamp's Le Passage de a vierge et la mariée and Le Roi entourés de nus vites, Picabia (who was the great-nephew of Jean Martin Charcot) triggers associations of the memory of unconscious phantasies, particularly those pertaining to scopophilia.
 Yet in his "psychological Orphism", as Spate calls it, he belies any fixed or figurative readings, which is only compounded by his anagrammatic titles.
 For Picabia, Orphism was not just "peinture pure" but "pensée pure", which he maintained, "evidently blends with the infinite".
 Hence his "pensée pure", like the other Orphic "peinture pure", was not to be ingested intellectually but absorbed intuitively and psychologically so that the beholder, like the artist, could transcend the strictures of modern life and access their durational being.
-Hence, in their refusal to borrow from "visual reality", as Apollinaire pointed out, and in their invention of form and colour to convey non-anthropocentric meanings about the experiences of new energies fathomed on earth and in the solar system, albeit in different ways, ultimately Orphism was conceived by Picabia, as it was by Kupka, Delaunay, Léger, Delaunay and Picabia as playing an emancipating and revelatory role: It was not just the artist who was to be revealed and liberated by what Apollinaire called these "new structures" but the beholder.
+Hence, in their refusal to borrow from "visual reality", as Apollinaire pointed out, and in their invention of form and colour to convey non-anthropocentric meanings about the experiences of new energies fathomed on earth and in the solar system, albeit in different ways, ultimately Orphism was conceived by Picabia, as it was by Kupka, Delaunay, Léger, Delaunay and Picabia as playing an emancipating and revelatory role: It was not just the artist who was to be revealed and liberated by what Apollinaire called these "new structures", but the beholder.

-List of Artworks

-Figure 1 "La Salle des Cubistes au Salon d'Automne", 10th Salon d'Automne, 1 October - 8 November 1912, Grand Palais des Champs-Élysées, Paris, Salle XI showing left to right František Kupka, no. 925, Amorpha, fugue à 2 couleurs (painting, left wall); Amedeo Modigliani, nos.
-1211-1217, Têtes (four shown of seven sculptures); Alexander Archipenko, no. 1357, Madonna (sculpture group); Francis Picabia, no. 1350, La Source (centre); Jean Metzinger, no. 1195, Danseuse (painting); Henri Le Fauconnier, no. 1002, Montagnards attaqués par des ours (painting, right wall); photograph, L'Illustration, no. 3633, 12 October 1912.

-Figure 2 Fernand Léger, Contrastes de formes, 1913, oil on burlap, 130x97 cm., Museum of Modern Art, New York.

-Figure 3 František Kupka, Amorpha, Fugue en deux couleurs, 1912, oil on canvas, 211x220 cm., Národni Galerie, Prague.

-Figure 4 Robert Delaunay, Soleil, Lune, Simultané 2, 1913, oil on canvas, diameter 133 cm., The Museum of Modern Art, New York.

-Figure 5 Robert Delaunay, Disque Simultané (Le Premier Disque), oil on canvas, diameter 134 cm., Public Domain.

-Figure 6 Francis Picabia, Udnie, jeune fille américaine (danse), 1913, oil on canvas, 300x300 cm., Musée National d'Art Moderne, Paris.

-Figure 7 Francis Picabia, Edtaonisl (écclesiastique), 1913, oil on canvas, 302x300.5 cm., The Art Institute of Chicago.

-Bibliography
+References and further reading

-Mark Antliff, Inventing Bergson: Cultural Politics and the Parisian Avant-Garde (New Jersey: Princeton University Press, 1992)
+Antliff, M. (1992) Inventing Bergson: Cultural Politics and the Parisian Avant-Garde, New Jersey: Princeton University Press

+Apollinaire, Guillaume (1913/2004) Les Peintre Cubistes: Méditations esthétiques trans.
+Peter Read, California,: University of California Press

-Fae Brauer, Rivals and Conspirators: The Paris Salons and the Modern Art Centre (Newcastle-upon-Tyne: Cambridge Scholars Publishing, 2013)
+Brauer, F. (2013) Rivals and Conspirators: The Paris Salons and the Modern Art Centre, Newcastle-upon-Tyne: Cambridge Scholars Publishing.

-Linda Dalrymple Henderson, The Fourth Dimension and Non-Euclidean Geometry in Modern Art (Revised Edition, Cambridge, Massachusetts; London, England: The MIT Press, 2013)
+Dalrymple Henderson, L. (2013) The Fourth Dimension and Non-Euclidean Geometry in Modern Art, Revised Edition, Cambridge, Massachusetts; London, England: The MIT Press.

-Arian Hicken, Apollinaire, Cubism and Orphism (Ashgate Publishing, 2002)
+Hicken, A. (2002) Apollinaire, Cubism and Orphism, Ashgate Publishing.

-Patricia Leighton, The Liberation of Painting: Modernism and Anarchism in Avant-Guerre Paris (Chicago: University of Chicago Press, 2013)
+Leighton, P. (2013) The Liberation of Painting: Modernism and Anarchism in Avant-Guerre Paris, Chicago: University of Chicago Press.